kristopolous/music-explorer/readme.md

 The url-list.m3u is an m3u that gets created through bash and awk (see ytdl2m3u.awk) that will eventually get fed back into mpv.

 The domain is because some albums are hosted on different sites.
+Here's an example of where that can be useful.
+Under the [rohsrecords](https://rohsrecords.bandcamp.com) label there's an artist whose content is [mforsleep](https://mforsleep.bandcamp.com/) so if you pull rohsrecords, you can filter for mforsleep like so:

+    $ grep -l mforsleep rohsrecords/*/domain | cut -d '/' -f 1,2

 After a mature crawl and some cron-job work, this is my current tree as of Nov 11, 2023, about 4 years into the project: [https://9ol.es/tmp/tree.html](https://9ol.es/tmp/tree.html) (warning: 455,914 lines and 22.6MB of html)